Zheng321/Deep-Reinforcement-Learning-for-Cost-Effective-Medical-Diagnosis/README.md

 # Deep-Reinforcement-Learning-for-Cost-Effective-Medical-Diagnosis
 This repo contains the core codes for the paper "[Deep Reinforcement Learning for Cost-Effective Medical Diagnosis](https://openreview.net/forum?id=0WVNuEnqVu)".
 Due to the data privacy policy, we are not allowed to share the datasets.
-Please reach out to us for more details on data format.
-Therefore, we only share the core codes of our framework.
+For further information on the data format, please see [here](https://github.com/Zheng321/Deep-Reinforcement-Learning-for-Cost-Effective-Medical-Diagnosis/blob/e7365e563b32e812d5a38c9a907fa682c4972a92/blood_panel_data_preprocessing.py#L6).
+If you have any questions or concerns, please don't hesitate to get in touch with us.

 The end-to-end semi-model-based RL training framework illustrated below contains three core modules: Posterior State Encoder via Imputer (E), Classifier (C), and Panel/Predictor Selector (S).
 The final state embedding of RL contains the observation 0-1 indicator, embedding output by (E) and (C).
 <p align="center">